Aryna Sabalenka: Early life and background

 Sabalenka was born in Minsk, the capital of Belarus.
-Her father, Sergey (d.
-2019), was an ice hockey player.
+Her father, Sergey (died 2019), was an ice hockey player.
 Sabalenka started playing tennis by chance.
 She said, "One day, my dad was just driving me somewhere in the car, and he saw tennis courts on the way.
 So he took me to the courts.
 I liked it and enjoyed it, and that's how it was.
 That's how it started."
 She began training at the National Tennis Academy in Minsk when it opened in 2014.
 In 2015, the Belarusian Tennis Federation persuaded Sabalenka and her team to focus on playing low-level professional events instead of junior tournaments, even though she was still eligible to compete at the junior level.

 Career

 Juniors

 Sabalenka had a late start on the ITF Junior Circuit, instead competing on the U14 and U16 Tennis Europe tours at a younger age.
 She did not compete in the main draw of any ITF events until 2013 at the low-level Grade-4 Tallink Cup in Estonia at the age of 15.
 She never played in the junior Grand Slam tournaments or any other high-level Grade-A and Grade-1 events.
 Without the higher point levels from these bigger tournaments, she had a career-high ranking of just No. 225.
 Sabalenka won her first ITF title in doubles at the lowest-level Grade-5 Alatan Tour Cup in Belarus in late 2013 with compatriot Vera Lapko as her partner.
 In 2014, she excelled at Grade 4 events.
 She reached her first singles final at the Estonian Junior Open in June and won her first singles title at the MTV Total Junior Cup in Finland in October.
 At the end of the season, Sabalenka defended her Alatan Tour Cup doubles title, this time with compatriot Nika Shytkouskaya, and also won the singles title.
 She only played in one tournament in 2015, the European Junior Championships.
 As a Grade B1 event, this was the highest-level junior tournament she played in.
 She lost in the second round to top seed Markéta Vondroušová.